 Eighty-five million Americans have skin disorders according to a 2017 study from the American Academy of Dermatology.
-Most issues are minor, but there are a few serious skin conditions that require immediate treatment.
+Most issues are minor, but there are a few serious skin conditions & problems that require immediate treatment.

 These are nine of the most common skin problems.

 The 9 Most Common Skin Disorders or Conditions

 From minor annoyances to deadly diseases, keep an eye out for any changes in your skin that could indicate a common skin disorder.